Debunking Myths About The Corporate World For Fresher’s

 There is competition all around

-This might seem counterintuitive at first as all that everyone talks about is how tough competition is in the corporate world, especially for fresh graduates.
-It indeed is a question of survival of the fittest, but you do not have to cut short the flight of others to take off your own.
+This might seem unreasonable at first as all that everyone talks about is how tough competition is in the corporate world, especially for fresh graduates.
+It indeed a question of survival of the fittest, but you do not have to cut short the flight of others to take off your own.
 If you do this, you would never have any friends at work.
 This, many will tell you for fact; some of the best friendships start at workplace.
 In fact, being supportive, empathetic and sensitive are some of the key traits of a leader.

 Giving credit where it is due will help you make a number of positive relationships and will eventually help you take the career further.
 It is your peers who form the major part of your professional network and we know how important it is to have a good professional network in order to find a new job.
 Who knows whether a referral by your former colleague may provide you the opportunity of a lifetime?